nuriacami/csv-FlaskAPI/README.md

 * *As our particular input example has only 7 observations, we set the chunk size to 3.
 However, for large files it would be appropriate to consider a more suitable chunksize value.
-This can be easily set on the CSV processing module itself*.
+This can be easily set on the CSV processing module itself.

 ---------------------------